ross-buc/PythonProjects/Cafe Website/README.md

-# Café Management API
+# Café Website

 This Flask API project is part of Angela Yu's "100 Days of Code" course.
-It allows users to manage cafés in a database by making GET, POST, PATCH, and DELETE requests.
+It allows users to manage cafés in a database by making GET and POST requests.
 The project uses Flask, SQLAlchemy, and RESTful principles.

 ## Features